Marshal-AM/fireglobe/sample-results/test-logs.md

 🔗 Transaction: 0xb159a7cdecba7646f49e90979ba496404730b42bfc62373d004f3600e253f844
 ⛓️  Chain: 84532
 📝 Analysis: Hey!
 I can see you were trying to check the status of that transaction where the agent sent a test transfer of 0.00001 ETH to your specified address on Base Sepolia.
 The goal here was to verify that your wallet is active and ready for future DeFi interactions—great idea for someone starting out with smart contracts!

-However, I noticed the transaction query returned a 404 error, which usually means the transaction hasn't been confirmed on the blockchain yet, or there might be a temporary delay in the explorer indexing it.
-This is pretty common on testnets like Base Sepolia, where block confirmations can sometimes take a bit longer or face sync issues.

-Let me break it down for you:
-- **Gas and Confirmation:** Since this was a simple ETH transfer (not a contract deployment), it should use a standard amount of gas.
-Testnet transactions are often slower, so it might just need more time to appear.
-Alternatively, the transaction could have failed or been dropped, but given the agent's confirmation, it's more likely pending.
-- **Next Steps:** I’d recommend waiting a few minutes and checking the transaction hash (0xb159a7cdecba7646f49e90979ba496404730b42bfc62373d004f3600e253f844) again on a block explorer like Basescan for Sepolia.
-If it still doesn’t show up, the agent might need to retry with a higher gas price to ensure it goes through.

-Since you're new to this, don’t worry—these small hiccups are normal in blockchain testing!
-Once the transfer is confirmed, you’ll be all set to move forward with more DeFi actions, like interacting with or deploying contracts.
-Feel free to ask if you want help understanding gas, wallets, or anything else as you dive deeper! 😊
-⏰ Timestamp: 2025-10-25T15:59:51.564543

 ⏳ Waiting 10 seconds before next message...
 🔍 Transaction detected in agent response: 0xd4ae03aab75c6934354efd5f420d9e40713c876f6ff2a6749be9947c137ee214